solerj/datascientist/README.md

 ## Task

-There are three stages to this task:
+There are four stages to this task:

+**Stage 1** : *SQL* - Unhash the sqlite database (`test_data.db.zip`) using the secret key provided by us, extract it.
+Write SQL queries to answer the following questions:

+*Note: At this stage it is ok to ignore the underlying errors in the data*

+1. What was the total revenue to the nearest dollar for customers who have paid by credit card?
+2. What percentage of customers who have purchased female items have paid by credit card?
+3. What was the average revenue for customers who used either iOS, Android or Desktop?
+4. We want to run an email campaign promoting a new mens luxury brand.
+Can you provide a list of customers we should send to?

-**Stage 1** : *CLEAN* - Unhash the data using the secret key provided by us, extract it, most importantly clean it and put it in a form you can use - all programatically of course.
+**Stage 2** : *CLEAN* - Unhash the data (`test_data.zip`) using the secret key provided by us, extract it, most importantly clean it and put it in a form you can use - all programatically of course.
 We have also "intentionally" corrupted two columns in this file - two columns that might look correct but are not correct.
 They need "some correction" to be useful.

-**Stage 2** : *BUILD* - Build a deep learning model (preferably) or any other model that suitably answers this question and predict the inferred gender using the features provided and deriving more featueres at your end.
+**Stage 3** : *BUILD* - Build a deep learning model (preferably) or any other model that suitably answers this question and predict the inferred gender using the features provided and deriving more featueres at your end.
 Remember, there is no gender flag, so you are flying blind here.

-**Stage 3** : *DELIVER* - Package all your process, findings and code into a reproducible document that can be understood by a business user.
+**Stage 4** : *DELIVER* - Package all your process, findings and code into a reproducible document that can be understood by a business user.
 A repo of the code branch would be a great thing to have!
 This **reproducible report**\* must answer the following questions:

 1. How did you clean the data and what was wrong with it?
 Close to 90% of a Data Scientist's job is in cleaning data
 2. What are the features you used as-is and which one did you engineer using the given ones?
 What do they mean in the real world?